Erasure (duo)

+From 1995, the commercial success of Erasure began to fade with the atmospheric album Erasure (1995), then with the mixed success of Cowboy (1997), until the album Loveboat (2000) which almost passed unnoticed.
+A little later in the 2000s, the duo achieved a commercial rebound in a few European countries thanks to their cover of a Peter Gabriel song, "Solsbury Hill", taken from the covers album Other People's Songs (2003), as well as the single "Breathe" on the album Nightbird (2005).
+Subsequently, Erasure began a new commercial decline accentuated by the record crisis: the group's new albums still ranked briefly in the charts, but no new singles reached the rankings.
+However, a solid international fanbase allows Erasure to maintain its activity by relying on tours, online sales, as well as the copyrights attached to their catalog of past successes.

-Overall in their career, Erasure have penned over 200 songs and have sold over 28 million albums worldwide.
+Overall in their career, Erasure have written over 200 songs and have sold over 28 million albums worldwide.

 History

 Origins

 As a teenager, Vince Clarke was inspired to make electronic music after hearing Wirral synth band Orchestral Manoeuvres in the Dark (OMD).
-He was a founding member of Depeche Mode and the solo writer of their first three singles, including the breakthrough top 10 single "Just Can't Get Enough".
-After leaving the band in late 1981, Clarke forged a similarly notable career with the duo Yazoo (known as Yaz in the United States).
+He was a founding member of Depeche Mode and the sole writer of their first three singles, including the breakthrough top 10 single "Just Can't Get Enough".
+Following their first album Speak & Spell, on which Clarke wrote nine of the eleven songs, he left Depeche Mode at the end of 1981, going on to form another successful act, the synth-pop duo Yazoo (known as Yaz in the United States).

 After two successful studio albums in as many years (1982–1983), he split with Yazoo partner Alison Moyet and formed the short-lived project the Assembly with producer Eric Radcliffe.
 The project spawned a UK number-four single, "Never Never", featuring Feargal Sharkey on lead vocals.
-Clarke then released another single with vocalist Paul Quinn, "One Day".
-It flopped, leading Clarke to place an advertisement in Melody Maker looking for a vocalist for a new musical project.
+After more than a year out of the spotlight, Clarke placed an advertisement in Melody Maker looking for a vocalist for a new musical project.
 Peterborough-born Andy Bell phoned and got a call back a few days later.
-Bell practiced for the audition listening to Alison Moyet, Siouxsie and the Banshees and the Communards.
+Bell practiced for the audition listening to Alison Moyet and Siouxsie and the Banshees.
 It went well, and he was chosen.
-Clarke had been his hero.
+Around the same time Clarke released a single with vocalist Paul Quinn, "One Day".
+It flopped, leading Clarke to form Erasure.
+According to Bell, Clarke had been his "hero".

 Erasure's influences include OMD, Kraftwerk, Gloria Gaynor and ABBA.